Palpasa/Node-Express-Seed/readme.md

 1. Want to see code in action, refer to the method [registerRoute](./app/router/index.js).
 Look at the if and else section for the variables `httpVerb`.

 Finally we have route and the function to execute registered for different HTTP Methods.
+Hopefully, everything makes sense.

 #Testing